 The High Cost of Good Health

-That’s why cost saving rebates with tools like Hopster Mobile Rebates App go a long way to easily helping you buy those safer products.
+That’s why cost-saving rebates with tools like money-saving apps go a long way to easily helping you buy those safer products.
 Let’s face it: Either I pay a bit more for healthy foods now, or I pay a lot more later when my kids get sick or have an extreme reaction, and the medical bills take their toll.
 So how can you save money and still buy safely?

 Tips On How To Save Money On Gifts, Clothes and More

 The best strategy is to plan before shopping, no matter what you are shopping for, even large ticket items.
-The holiday season brings extra financial burdens with travel, gifts and entertaining.
+Some seasons bring extra financial burdens with travel, gifts, and entertainment.
 You can also find yourself suddenly in need of new winter coats, boots, winter tires, or other high price items that you didn’t plan for.
 Here is where I shop to save money:

-- Book Sales: These indoor events go on through out the year and often raise money for the host facility, such as a school or library.
-This is an excellent way to stock your kids’ book shelves, pick up cookbooks, and get must-read fiction for a fraction of the cost.
+- Book Sales: These indoor events go on throughout the year and often raise money for the host facility, such as a school or library.
+This is an excellent way to stock your kids’ bookshelves, pick up cookbooks and buy must-read fiction for a fraction of the cost.

 - Yard and Moving Sales: You’ll only find a few in fall and winter, but they are great for stocking your kitchen, grabbing unique decorative pieces or second-hand outerwear.